omaraflak/omaraflak.github.io/markdown/donut.md

 :title: Donut
-:description: How to create a spinning donut with math.
+:description: How to create a spinning donut with math
 :year: 2022
 :month: 10
 :day: 8